 In fact, it’s good to also check to see what tax rate bracket you fall in.
 This assures you pay the appropriate taxes (however, you can also just come to us and we’ll do it for you).
 The US tax system is a progressive one, as income rises, increasingly higher taxes are imposed.
 And yes, your income earned abroad will be included in your US taxable income as well!

 Changes for Short-Term US Americans Abroad

-So, unfortunately, there are no changes in the U.S. tax rate if you are abroad for a short-term assignment.
-As a short-term expat, you also can’t “exclude” your foreign earned income from U.S. taxation.
+So, unfortunately, there are no changes in the US tax rate if you are a short term American abroad on a short-term assignment.
+You also can’t “exclude” your foreign earned income from US taxation.
 This is typically referred to as the Foreign Earned Income Exclusion/form 2555, which you can read its full definition here).